SBNSoftware/SBNSoftware.github.io/GPVM_migration.md

 The contanier has development packages that allow to build SBN/SBND/ICARUS code stack.

-It mounts:
+Container features:
-- the user home directory,
+- it mounts the user home directory,
-- /cvmfs to allow access to CVMFS repositories,
+- it mounts /cvmfs to allow access to CVMFS repositories,
-- /exp to allow access to app and data Ceph volumes,
+- it mounts /exp to allow access to app and data Ceph volumes,
-- /pnfs to allow access to dCache (make sure to not overload the /pnfs mount point),
+- it mounts /pnfs to allow access to dCache (make sure to not overload the /pnfs mount point),
 - the working directory is the user app area.